google/zetasql/docs/functions-and-operators.md

 Returns an error if the underlying type of one or more input sketches is not compatible with type `INT64`.

-Returns an error if the input is not a valid KLL16 quantiles sketch.
+Returns an error if the input is not a valid KLL quantiles sketch.

+**Supported Argument Types**

++ `sketch`: `BYTES` KLL sketch initialized on `INT64` data type
++ `phi`: `DOUBLE` between 0 and 1

+**Return Type**

+`INT64`

 **Example**

+The following query initializes two KLL sketches from five rows of data each.
+Then it merges these two sketches and returns the value of the ninth decile or 90th percentile of the merged sketch.

 ```sql
 SELECT KLL_QUANTILES.MERGE_POINT_INT64(kll_sketch, .9) AS merged_sketch